 Saint Galgano and King Arthur

 The Arthurian cycle reached Italy through the vast strand of literature that developed in France.
 Crucially contributing to the success of the Matter of Britain were the novels of Chrétien de Troyes.
-He first introduced the characters of Lancelot (Lancelot ou le Chevalier à la charrette, 1170-1180) and Parsifal, but especially the term of the Grail (Le Roman de Perceval ou le conte du Graal, 1175-1190).
+He first introduced the characters of Lancelot (Lancelot ou le Chevalier à la charrette, 1170-1180) and Parsifal, but above all the term of the Grail (Le Roman de Perceval ou le conte du Graal, 1175-1190).
 The Christian dimension of the Holy Grail appears, however, in the later work of Robert de Boron (Joseph of Arimathea) and the sword that Arthur drew from the stone to become king (Merlin) too.

 A boundary between legend and reality

 The similarities between the hagiographies of Galgano and the Matter of Britain cannot be accidental.
 Beginning with the evocative gesture of the Knight Galgano Guidotti, an inverted Arthur, who instead of drawing his sword from the stone, stuck it there.
 The name “Galgano” then recalls that of “Galvanus “(Gawain), one of the Knights of the Round Table, Arthur’s nephew.
-A bishop of Volterra had already the same name before him (1150-1171).
+A bishop of Volterra had already borne the same name before him (1150-1171).
 The twelve apostles in the Saint’s vision at the Rotunda of Montesiepi evoke the twelve Knights of the Round Table.
 And again, some scholars have drawn comparisons between Galgano’s mother and Parsifal’s mother, both widows.
 One could go on and on…

 A tradition that goes way back